nemosminer/NemosMiner/README.md

       Run NemosMiner-v3.0.bat
       6."Start"

+      note: 1. you only need to change Username if you are using Miningpoolhub

   Fee:

       There is a 8 minute per day fee (0.5%), that can be changed in the config (Minimum is 3)0.2%